vingerha/apexcharts-card/README.md

 **Created July 2025 and until further notice: in the process of cleaning, fixing, updating which may take quite a while**

 **Disclaimer**:
 I am not a seasoned frontend developer.
 The card itself is quite technical, adding challenges to mid-level development skills.
-As a result I am OK to spend time to fix issues that are multi-user impacting i.e. major and/or no workarounds found. **I appreciate PR's that are thoroughly tested, do contact me up front so I can be prepared :)**
+As a result I am OK to spend time trying (!) to fix issues that are multi-user impacting i.e. major bugs and/or cases without workarounds found. **I appreciate PR's that are thoroughly tested, do contact me up front so I can be prepared :)**

 ## Documentation